samma-gopi/finf/README.md

 ## What is Finance Forge?

 [FinanceForge] is a finance web-application developed by [sammagopi].
 FinanceForge has many different types of finance calculators.
-All the available calculators are listed below in this README.md file.
+All the available calculators are listed below:
+---
 The users of FinanceForge can select a currency in which the monetary results of the calculators are printed.
 The selected currency will be saved either in local storage or in the authenticated users preferences.

 In Addition, authenticated users can: